 How to Reserve a Meeting Room

-Individuals may request use of Meeting Rooms 2 and 3 for up to two (2) hours by contacting the Information Services Desk in person or by phone at 860-347-2520.
+- Groups may reserve up to two (2) hours in a meeting room by contacting the Information Services Desk in person or by phone at 860-347-2520.

 Cancellations should be made at least 48 hours in advance or as soon as possible by calling the Information Desk at 860-347-2520.